co-cddo/find-support-after-a-fit-note/src/_pages/accessibility-statement.md

 ### Compliance status

-This website is fully compliant with the [Web Content Accessibility Guidelines version 2.1 AA standard](https://w3.org/TR/WCAG21/).
+This website is fully compliant with the [Web Content Accessibility Guidelines version 2.2 AA standard](https://w3.org/TR/WCAG22/).

 ## Preparation of this accessibility statement

-This statement was prepared on 23 April 2024.
+This statement was prepared on {{ page.date | friendlyDateLong }}.

 If you have questions or suggestions, [send us your feedback](mailto:health-work-research@digital.cabinet-office.gov.uk).